Kotlin/kotlin-spec/docs/src/md/kotlin.core/packages.md

 ### Importing

-Program entities declared in one package may be freely used in any file in the same package with the only two restrictions being [module][Modules] boundaries and [visibility][Visibility] constraints.
+Program entities declared in one package may be freely used in any file in the same package with the only two restrictions being [module][Modules] boundaries and [visibility][Declaration visibility] constraints.
 In order to use an entity from a file belonging to a different package, the programmer must use *import directives*.

 :::{.paste target=grammar-rule-importList}